Veritas2024/CSRv2/README.md

     --training_embedding_path /PATH/TO/EMBEDDING/FOR/TRAINING
 ```

-Detailed instructions are available in [training instructions](/docs/training.md) and [evaluation instructions](/docs/evaluation.md).

 ### Finetuning
 The complete version of CSRv2 requires backbone finetuning, which can be done with `topk_lora_finetuning.py`.
+Detailed instructions are available in [training instructions](/docs/training.md).

 ```shell
 CUDA_VISIBLE_DEVICES=0,1
 torchrun --nproc_per_node=2 --master_port=31233 topk_lora_finetuning.py \